cyberark/conjur/docs/tutorials/integrations/ruby.md

 {% endhighlight %}

 Note that we're building the Conjur API gem from source rather than downloading it from Ruby Gems.
 The Conjur CE release marks a major overhaul of the API.
 This version will be published to Ruby Gems prior to our public release.

+Now we can install all our required gems with:

+{% highlight bash %}
+$ bundle install
+{% endhighlight %}

 Now let's setup our Rackup file: